Stand Back: Performances with Fleetwood Mac

 Nicks began performing "Stand Back" with Fleetwood Mac on the band's 1987 tour.
 It is included on the Fleetwood Mac live concert video Tango in the Night (recorded in December 1987) and a (slightly extended) audio version from the same show is included in the 4-disc boxed set 25 Years – The Chain.
 Since then, the song has been performed on every Fleetwood Mac tour (with the exception of the On with the Show Tour) Nicks has been a part of, including the Behind the Mask tour in 1990, The Dance reunion tour in 1997, the Say You Will tour in 2003 (it is featured in the 2004 CD/DVD set Fleetwood Mac: Live in Boston), the 2009 Unleashed Tour, as well as the band's 2013 world tour.

 Legacy

-Sky Ferreira and Rod Stewart have performed cover versions of the song.
+Notable artists who performed cover versions of the song include Sky Ferreira and Rod Stewart.
 Additionally, the song was sampled in the song "No Way to Hide" by German techno band Scooter, which was featured on their 2012 album "Music for a Big Night Out".